 Social Security Administration Must Provide Clarity on Benefits for Same-Sex Couples

-August 13, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+August 13, 2013 by Robin Maril, Senior Legislative Counsel

 Last week, the Social Security Administration (SSA) announced that it would begin processing retirement claims for same-sex couples living in marriage equality states.
 As a result of this summer’s Supreme Court decision invalidating Section 3 of the Defense of Marriage Act (DOMA) these couples will now be considered married for purposes of all Social Security benefits.
 In a statement, Acting Commissioner Carolyn W. Colvin stated that “the recent Supreme Court decision on Section 3 of the Defense of Marriage Act, made just over a month ago, helps to ensure that all Americans are treated fairly and equally, with the dignity and respect they deserve.”